Maryland Newspaper Shooting Suspect Charged With 5 Counts Of Murder

 ANNAPOLIS, Md.
 (CBSNewYork/AP) — The suspect in the deadly shooting at a Maryland newspaper reportedly had a longstanding feud with the paper.

-The suspect has been identified as 38-year-old Jarrod Ramos of Laurel, Maryland, law enforcement sources tell CBS News.
+Anne Arundel County Police officially identified the suspect Friday as 38-year-old Jarrod Ramos of Laurel, Maryland.

 Online court records filed Friday show Ramos has been charged with five counts of first-degree murder.
 The records do not list an attorney for Ramos, who is scheduled for a bail hearing 10:30 a.m.
 Friday in Annapolis.